TheCandidStartup/infinisheet/packages/event-sourced-spreadsheet-data/event-sourced-spreadsheet-data.api.md

 import { ValidationError } from '@candidstartup/infinisheet-types';
 import { WorkerHost } from '@candidstartup/infinisheet-types';

+// Warning: (ae-internal-missing-underscore) The name "CellMapEntry" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export interface CellMapEntry {
+    format?: string | undefined;
+    logIndex: number;
+    value: CellValue;
+}

 // @public
 export interface EventSourcedSnapshot {
     // @internal (undocumented)